edwardcallow/tesco-jargon/p.md

 #### Potential reductions
 A routine on Fresh Food to identify products with a short code life so they can be reduced in price.
-> Previously known as job 14.
+> Previously known as job 14 and potentials.

 #### Power aisle
 An aisle which is at the front of a store which is filled with seasonal promotional product which could include any products from the store range.